 The Institute for Environmental Protection and Research (ISPRA) has the overall responsibility for the emission inventory and submissions to CLRTAP; the institute is also responsible for the communication of the pollutants under the NEC directive as well as to carry out scenarios, jointly with the Agency for New Technologies, Energy and Sustainable Economic Development (ENEA), as established by the Legislative Decree n.
 171 of 21st May 2004.
+Every five years, starting from 2012 with reference to 2010 emissions, ISPRA shall provide the disaggregation of the national emission inventory at provincial level as established by the Legislative Decree n.
+155 of 13th August 2010.
 Moreover, ISPRA is the single entity in charge of the development and compilation of the national greenhouse gas emission inventory as indicated by the Legislative Decree n.
 51 of 7th March 2008.
 The Ministry for the Environment, Land and Sea is responsible for the endorsement of the inventory and for the communication to the Secretariat of the different conventions.

-The Italian National System, currently in place, is fully described in the document 'National Greenhouse Gas Inventory System in Italy' (ISPRA, 2011[a]).
+The Italian National System, currently in place, is fully described in the document 'National Greenhouse Gas Inventory System in Italy' (ISPRA, 2012[a]).